RX-M/web-public/course-pages/go/go-advanced.md

 - Go idioms and common programming constructs
 - Advanced functions and methods
 - Testing and test tools
-- Package Management
 - Communicating sequential processes (CSP) and goroutines
-- Integrating C with Go
+- Networking and Systems Engineering with Go

 ### Prerequisites